 In Australia, Vermilion has led the effort to develop the regional oiled wildlife response capability necessary to effectively manage the impact of a large oil spill on wildlife.
 We funded the necessary equipment (a rapid response unit that would receive, assess and treat oiled wildlife) and training, created a register of wildlife responders, and developed "at call" capacity for support specialists.
 To enable all-industry access, we subsequently donated this equipment to the Australian Marine Oil Spill Centre, which is funded by the Australia Upstream and Downstream Industry group, which includes Vermilion.
 This initial investment and follow-up support from Vermilion has enhanced oiled wildlife response within Western Australia.
-While we hope there is never a reason to use this equipment, we are proud to have meaningfully increased the spill response capabilities of industry in our operating are £03-2 304-2
+While we hope there is never a reason to use this equipment, we are proud to have meaningfully increased the spill response capabilities of industry in our operating area.
+Please also see our Rigs to Reef project.
+203-2 304-2

-Liquid Releases (Spills)
+Liquid Releases (Spills